Jennifer Schultz, PharmD, FASHP

 Danielle Lauridsen, PharmD

 Danielle was born and raised in Fort Collins, Colorado.
 She obtained a Bachelor of Arts degree in Biology and Chemistry from Western State Colorado University.
 She then attended the University Of Colorado Skaggs School Of Pharmacy and Pharmaceutical Sciences for her PharmD.
 She completed her PGY1 residency at Bozeman Health from 2017-2018.
-Since completing her residency, she has been working as a clinical pharmacist and serves as the primary preceptor for the infectious disease learning experience.
+Since completing her residency, she has been working as a clinical pharmacist and serves as the co- preceptor for critical care and emergency medicine learning experiences.
 Interests within pharmacy include critical care, infectious diseases and emergency medicine.
 During her time off, Danielle can be found hiking around Bozeman with her puppy, Emmy Lou, travelling or skiing.

 Rebecca Miller, PharmD